malbertzard/linkCheck/Readme.md

 This Go project is a command-line tool that crawls a given website, checks for broken links (HTTP status 4xx or 5xx), and reports where those broken links were found.
 The tool export the results to a CSV file.

 ## Todos
-TODO: -[x] Add debug options
+- [x] Add debug options
-TODO: -[ ] Seperate between crawled sites and checked links
+- [ ] Seperate between crawled sites and checked links
-TODO: -[ ] Add concurrency to make it go faster
+- [ ] Add concurrency to make it go faster

 ## Features